 This involves listening to the client, doing research, and directing the proposal to focus on the client, not you.
 I don’t know how many proposals I’ve read that were just all about the agency or business - me, me, me, and more about me - with very little attention paid to the actual client and their problem.

-Proving you get it, and them, establishes credibility so the client’s more likely to be open to what you have to say and more easily convinced that you know what you’re talking about.
+Proving you get it (and understand them) establishes credibility so the client’s more likely to be open to what you have to say and more easily convinced that you know what you’re talking about.

 If you want to persuade someone of something, you need to be clear about what that something is and be consistent in defending and proving that point throughout your proposal.

 People are very suspicious of others who appear inconsistent in their views and opinions.
 Sometimes the very the act of changing your mind (justifiably or not) can be viewed negatively by others, as if you don’t have the fortitude to stick to your guns, or that you had poor decision-making abilities the first time around.

 Be straightforward with your position and keep proving it over and over throughout your proposal using storytelling, stats, and other proof points to drive it home.

 Being consistent is also a form of repetition which is another effective persuasion technique.
 People need to hear something more than once to really absorb what you’re saying and adopt the same view.